elasticpath/epcc-react-pwa-reference-storefront/README.md

 The Elastic Path Commerce Cloud REACT PWA Reference Storefront is a flexible e-commerce website built on Elastic Path’s RESTful e-commerce API.
 The storefront uses the e-commerce capabilities provided by Elastic Path Commerce Cloud and gets data in a RESTful manner.

 The storefront uses the [Elastic Path Commerce Cloud JavaScript SDK](https://github.com/moltin/js-sdk) for all Elastic Path Commerce Cloud API requests.
-For the cart and checkout experiences, the storefront uses [Elastic Path Commerce Cloud Embeddable Cart + Checkout](https://github.com/moltin/shopkit).

 You can try out a [live instance of the Reference Storefront](https://epcc-reference.elasticpath.com/).